AustenConrad/mql4zmq/README.markdown

     2. A file browser opens up.
 Go into the 'msvc' folder then the 'mql4zmq' folder and select the 'mql4zmq' project file.
         - You should now see the mql4zmq listed as project within the solution.
     3. Right-click on the 'mql4zmq' project and select 'Project Dependencies'.
 Make sure the drop-down 'Projects' menu is set to 'mql4zmq' and then select 'libzmq' in the 'Depends on' list.
 Select "OK" to complete.
+    4. Make sure the build is set to 'Release' and not 'Debug'.
+See drop-down in middle of top Visual C++ application menu.
-    4. You are now ready to build the solution which will produce the ZeroMQ library (libzmq.dll) and the MQL4ZMQ bindings library (mql4zmq.dll).
+    5. You are now ready to build the solution which will produce the ZeroMQ library (libzmq.dll) and the MQL4ZMQ bindings library (mql4zmq.dll).
 To do this right-click on the solution and select 'Build Solution'.
-    5. Once all 8 projects within the solution have completed building, we need to copy the files the MetaTrader needs to the location it needs them as follows:
+    6. Once all 8 projects within the solution have completed building, we need to copy the files the MetaTrader needs to the location it needs them as follows:
-        - downloaded_zeromq_source_folder\builds\msvc\Debug\mql4zmq.dll
+        - downloaded_zeromq_source_folder\builds\msvc\Release\mql4zmq.dll
 		=> c:\Program Files (x86)\[metatrader directory]\experts\libraries\mql4zmq.dll
         - downloaded_zeromq_source_folder\lib\libzmq.dll
 		=> c:\Windows\SysWOW64\libzmq.dll